ohmss/workshop-spring-reactive/README.md

 - *The DatabaseID is located on the home page*
 ![Pet Clinic Welcome Screen](doc/img/astra-config-1.png?raw=true)

-- *The Database region (adn keyspace) are located in the details page*
+- *The Database region (and keyspace) are located in the details page*
 ![Pet Clinic Welcome Screen](doc/img/astra-config-2.png?raw=true)

-- *Make sure the Token local like `AstraCS:xxxxxxxxxxx:yyyyyyyyyyy`*
+- *Make sure the Token looks something like (with AstraCS: preceeding `AstraCS:xxxxxxxxxxx:yyyyyyyyyyy`*

 #### ✅ 7d.
 Validate your setup

-Have a look to the code of [`Test01_Connectivity`](https://github.com/datastaxdevs/workshop-spring-reactive/blob/master/src/test/java/com/datastax/workshop/petclinic/Test01_Connectivity.java) here we use the `CqlSession` and `AstraClient` to show some infromations regarding your Astra DB.
+Take a look at the code of [`Test01_Connectivity`](https://github.com/datastaxdevs/workshop-spring-reactive/blob/master/src/test/java/com/datastax/workshop/petclinic/Test01_Connectivity.java) here we use the `CqlSession` and `AstraClient` to show some infromation regarding your Astra DB.
 Execute the test with:

 ```bash
 cd /workspace/workshop-spring-reactive